 On July 12, 2001, the first of several purported securities class action lawsuits was filed in the U.S. District Court for the Southern District of New York against certain underwriters involved in Overture Services Inc.'s ("Overture") IPO, Overture, and certain of Overture's former officers and directors.
 The Court consolidated the cases against Overture.
 Plaintiffs allege, among other things, violations of the Securities Act of 1933 and the Securities Exchange Act of 1934 (the "Exchange Act") involving undisclosed compensation to the underwriters, and improper practices by the underwriters, and seek unspecified damages.
 Similar complaints were filed in the same court against numerous public companies that conducted IPOs of their common stock since the mid-1990s.
 All of these lawsuits were consolidated for pretrial purposes before Judge Shira Scheindlin.
-On July 15, 2002, the issuers filed an omnibus motion to dismiss for failure to comply with applicable pleading standards.
-On October 8, 2002, the Court entered an Order of Dismissal as to all of the individual defendants in the Overture IPO litigation, without prejudice.
-On February 19, 2003, the Court denied the motion to dismiss the claims against certain defendants, including Overture.
-A settlement reached between June 2004 and June 2007 by plaintiffs and issuer defendants, including Overture, ultimately did not receive court approval and was terminated.
-Following initial briefing on the class certification in April 2008, plaintiffs' class certification motion then was withdrawn without prejudice on October 10, 2008.
 On April 1, 2009, the parties filed a motion with the Court for preliminary approval of a stipulated global settlement.
-The Court has not set a hearing date on the motion for preliminary approval.
+On June 10, 2009, the Court entered an order granting preliminary approval of the settlement, ordered that notice be given to the class members, and scheduled the final approval hearing for September 10, 2009.

 In May 2007, two purported class actions were commenced by plaintiffs Ellen Brodsky and Manfred Hacker, asserting claims arising under the federal securities laws against the Company and certain individual defendants.
 These actions were ordered consolidated in the U.S. District Court for the Central District of California, and on December 21, 2007, a Consolidated Amended Complaint was filed against Yahoo! and certain individual defendants, including current and former officers and a former director and officer.
 Plaintiffs purport to represent a class of persons who purchased the Company's common stock between April 8, 2004 and July 18, 2006.
 Plaintiffs allege that defendants engaged in a scheme to inflate the Company's stock price by making false and misleading statements regarding the Company's operations, financial results, and future business prospects in violation of Section 10(b) of the Exchange Act and SEC Rule 10b-5.
 Plaintiffs also allege that the individual defendants engaged in insider trading in violation of Section 20(A) of the Exchange Act, and as control persons are subject to liability under Section 20(A) of the Exchange Act.
 Plaintiffs seek compensatory damages, injunctive relief, disgorgement of alleged insider trading proceeds, and other equitable relief.
 On March 10, 2008, the Court granted defendants' motion to transfer the action to the U.S. District Court for the Northern District of California.
-On October 7, 2008, the Court granted defendants' motion to dismiss the Consolidated Amended Complaint with leave to amend.
-Plaintiffs filed their Second Amended Complaint on December 19, 2008.
-On April 23, 2009, the Court held a hearing on defendants' motion to dismiss.
-The Company is awaiting a decision on the motion.
+Plaintiffs filed their Second Amended Consolidated Complaint on December 19, 2008.
+On June 18, 2009, the Court granted defendants' motion to dismiss and entered judgment on the merits, dismissing the Second Amended Consolidated Complaint without leave to amend.